-Rob is a firm believer that the word “represent” found in the title of State Representative reflect his strong commitment to his constituents.
-By maintaining a vigorous program of outreach by regularly meeting with neighbors across the 19th District- at their doorstep, community spaces, as well as events his office helps organize.
+Rob believes that listening to the voices and needs of constituents is the foundation of effective representation.
+This ideal guides his service to our community.
+By maintaining a vigorous program of outreach through regularly meeting with neighbors across the 10th District- at their doorstep, community spaces, as well as events his office helps organize, he does the utmost to be available.
 Strongly committed to the democratic process, Rob has been a vocal champion of some of the most progressive pieces of legislation passed in Illinois.
 Appreciating the importance of liberty, Rob is a staunch advocate of marriage equality, women's reproductive rights, and the unimpeded freedom for workers to freely associate and collectively bargain.

 As a freshman legislator, Rob introduced a bill (HB5318) that became an important part of the Illinois Conceal Carry Legislation.
 His provision created an "automatic objection" to the application for a conceal and carry permit made by persons who had been arrested 5 or more times in the previous 7 years (for any reason) and by persons who had been arrested 3 or more times in the previous 7 years for gang-related activity.
 Any person whose application has been objected to must appear before a 7 panel license review committee which holds a hearing and decides whether to grant the license to the applicant.
 This automatic objection process helped make Illinois' Conceal Carry law into a "hybrid" Shall Issue/May Issue law, providing for a tool to deny licenses to people who repeatedly run afoul of the law, while at the same time ensuring that law abiding citizens would not have their rights infringed upon.
 Martwick's provision was widely backed by both 2nd Amendment and gun control advocates, and it received more votes than any other provision.
 Shortly after it became law, a known gang leader was denied a conceal carry permit due to this provision.